 - inhaling smoke

 - swallowing a harmful substance that causes damage to the airway

 - vocal cord paralysis

 - tonsillitis, an inflammation of the lymph nodes at the back of the mouth and top of the throat by viruses or bacteria

-- epiglottitis, an inflammation of the tissue covering the windpipe caused by the H. influenza bacterium)
+- epiglottitis, an inflammation of the tissue covering the windpipe caused by the H. influenza bacterium

 Other conditions that may cause stridor include:

 - Subglottic stenosis is when the voice box is too narrow.
 Many children outgrow this condition, though surgery may be necessary in severe cases.

 Your doctor will try to find the cause of you or your child’s stridor.
-They’ll give your child a physical examination and ask questions about medical history.
+They’ll give you or your child a physical examination and ask questions about medical history.

 Your doctor may ask questions about: